 Generally, you will have until June 30 following the year in which you incur the eligible expense to file a claim for reimbursement.
-If you are required to substantiate a claim,, either in connection with the CYC payment card or a submitted claim (paper or online), in order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement.
+If you are required to substantiate a claim, either in connection with the CYC payment card or a submitted claim (paper or online), in order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement.
 This may include documentation that a service provided in connection with a claim was medically necessary.
 All such documentation must be submitted and resolved by the June 30 deadline to avoid the amount being subject to forfeiture or included in taxable income in connection with the CYC payment card.
-For example, you will have until June 30, 2020, to file claims for reimbursement of expenses incurred in 2019.
+For example, you will have until June 30, 2021, to file claims for reimbursement of expenses incurred in 2020.
+Note: If your claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.